 Use peat-free compost with added fertilizer and make sure you raise the pots up on feet so excess water can drain away, helping prevent the bulbs from rotting due to waterlogging.

 This season is called ‘fall’ for a reason, and that reason is starting to make itself clear all over our gardens and pathways.
 Fallen leaves need to be raked up and removed from the grass because they block sunlight, causing yellowing patches, and can also harbor pests and diseases.

-The timely leaf drop is nature’s way of getting rid of waste, but it also gives us the opportunity to make leaf mould, which is one of the best soil improvers available.
+The timely leaf drop is nature’s way of getting rid of waste, but it also gives us the opportunity to make leaf mold, which is one of the best soil improvers available.

-If you want to learn how to make leaf mould, simply rake up and store fallen leaves somewhere – a wooden framework with wire mesh sides is ideal or, if you don’t have space, put them in black binliners with holes pricked in the side and store them somewhere out of the way.
+If you want to learn how to make leaf mold, simply rake up and store fallen leaves somewhere.
+A wooden framework with wire mesh sides is ideal or, if you don’t have space, put them in black bin liners with holes pricked in the side and store them somewhere out of the way.

-Leaves can take a couple of years to break down but the end result is gorgeous crumbly leaf-mould that your soil will love.
+Leaves can take a couple of years to break down but the end result is gorgeous crumbly leaf-mold that your soil will love.

 Make harvesting fruit and veg as it ripens one of your September gardening jobs otherwise it will spoil on the plant, which can cause other goodies on the same branch to deteriorate as well.

 Tree fruit such as apples and pears should be stored somewhere cool, dark and well ventilated, ideally with each piece individually wrapped in newspaper or tissue paper to prevent them bruising.